tjesi/tjesi.github.io/_pages/about.md

 **News**:

+- Our paper, [Olingo: Threshold Lattice Signatures with DKG and Identifiable Abort](https://eprint.iacr.org/2025/1789), was accepted to [ACM CCS 2026](https://www.sigsac.org/ccs/CCS2026) (joint work with Kamil Doruk Gur, Patrick Hough, Jonathan Katz, and Caroline Sandsbråten).

 - Together with over 800 scientists, I co-authored an [open letter](https://csa-scientist-open-letter.org/Sep2025) in September 2025 addressing the EU Presidency’s proposal on the Child Sexual Abuse / Chat Control Regulation.
 Follow-up letters were published in [November 2025](https://csa-scientist-open-letter.org/Nov2025) and, most recently, in February 2026, raising concerns about [new proposals on digital age verification](https://csa-scientist-open-letter.org/ageverif-Feb2026).

 - Together with Kristian Gjøsteen (NTNU), Jonathan Komada Eriksen (KU Leuven), Øyvind Ytrehus, and Morten Øygarden (UiB), I published an opinion piece in digi.no on [PQC vs. QKD](https://www.digi.no/artikler/debatt-spekulativ-kvanteteknologi-loser-ikke-sikkerhetsproblemene-vare/568500), arguing that post-quantum cryptography is the most promising path forward.

 - The [International Workshop on Foundations and Applications of Privacy-Enhancing Cryptography](https://privcryptworkshop.github.io) was organised as an affiliated event of [IACR Eurocrypt 2026](https://eurocrypt.iacr.org/2026) in Rome on May 10.
 I co-organised the workshop with [Lucjan Hanzlik](https://lucjanhanzlik.github.io) and [Daniel Slamanig](https://danielslamanig.info).

-- Our paper, [More Efficient Lattice-Based Verifiable Decryption from LWR](https://dl.acm.org/doi/10.1145/3733811.3767315), was accepted to [WAHC @ ACM CCS 2025](https://homomorphicencryption.org/wahc-2025) (joint work with Thomas Haines, Emil August Hovd Olaisen, and Peter Rønne).

 - I gave a talk on “[Cryptographic Side-Channels on Embedded Devices](https://tjerandsilde.no/files/TechTown.pdf)” at the [NDC TechTown](https://ndctechtown.com/speakers/tjerand-silde) conference in Kongsberg on September 25, 2025.